-SyberGrupe is Johannesburg based and website design and development experts that create remarkable online brand experiences.
+SyberGrupe is Johannesburg based and we are website design and development experts that create remarkable online brand experiences.
 All our development is done with responsive functionality and is mobile-friendly.
-We ensure that the user journey is simple and visitors find what they are looking for.
+We ensure that the user journey is simple, and visitors find what they are looking for.

 How a website benefits your business

 Be visible online

 People are searching for services or products they are searching online on search engines to find companies providing the products or services.
 Without a website, you will be invisible.